Is RBS certification required in California?

 When will I need to complete this RBS training?

-You will need to take action by July 1, 2022, so you have time, but don't wait until the last second.
-It won't take long for you to do, which will allow you to remain in compliance.
+You will need to take action by July 1, 2022, so you have time but don't wait until the last second.
+It won't take long for you to do this, which will allow you to remain in compliance.
+Also, anyone employed by a licensed establishment that serves alcoholic beverages, if they are not already certified, must get their California RBS certification within 60 days of being hired.

 When am I at risk of being out of compliance?